 The issuance of New Kiniksa Shares to Kiniksa Bermuda's shareholders in connection with the Redomiciliation will not be registered under the Securities Act.
 Section 3(a)(10) of the Securities Act exempts securities issued in exchange for one or more outstanding securities from the general requirement of registration where the terms and conditions of the issuance and exchange of such securities have been approved by any court of competent jurisdiction, after a hearing upon the fairness of the terms and conditions of the issuance and exchange at which all persons to whom such securities will be issued have a right to appear and to whom adequate notice of the hearing has been given.
 In determining whether it is appropriate to sanction the Scheme of Arrangement, the Supreme Court of Bermuda will consider at the Sanction Hearing whether the terms and conditions of the Scheme of Arrangement are fair to our shareholders.
-We expect the Supreme Court of Bermuda to set the date and time for the Sanction Hearing, which will be held at the Supreme Court of Bermuda in Hamilton, Bermuda.
-The date of the Sanction Hearing will be publicly announced prior to the date of the hearing.
+We expect the Supreme Court of Bermuda to set the date and time for the Sanction Hearing, which is expected be held on June 14, 2024 at the Supreme Court of Bermuda in Hamilton, Bermuda.
 The New Kiniksa Shares issued to our shareholders in connection with the Redomiciliation will be freely transferable, except for restrictions applicable to certain "affiliates" of Kiniksa Bermuda under the Securities Act, as follows: